Jihan Hafiz of Necia Media Collective 🌎

 JH: There were a number of violent rapes one year in Egypt, in Tahir Square.
 And women were being assaulted every day, being groped on the bus, harassed, miserable things that made you want to hide your beauty and femininity.
 There was a strong sense we only had with other women.
 I recall going to protests and distinctly looking for other women around me.
 Women began to realize they needed to organize and arm themselves.
 It was such a powerful time for women in Egypt, having them recognize their bodies as weapons, by arming themselves, taking self-defense classes, walking around in gangs.
 I was living in a communal journalist home, a number of women journalists, both Egyptian and foreigners, had been living there and had been assaulted, and one night we started confessing all the horrible things that had happened to us and we decided if it meant being armed, we would attack men who attack us.
 We called it “gender wars,” because it was really a gender war, what we were facing.
-There’s a lot of power in that, in women of color ganged together for a cause directly related to our bodies and femininity.

 MR: In the same way you face the potential of negative of attention and potential for violence in your reporting, have you ever faced that within the industry?
 Do they accept you, the industry and these media outlets, as a radical woman of color who’s being openly critical of the government?